Canon 90D vs Fujifilm X-T20

 It is notable that the 90D has a headphone jack, which is not present on the X-T20 This port makes it possible to attach external headphones and monitor the quality of sound during the recording process.

-Both the 90D and the X-T20 are recent models that are part of the current product line-up.
-The X-T20 replaced the earlier Fujifilm X-T10, while the 90D followed on from the Canon 80D.
+The 90D is a recent model that features in the current product line-up of Canon.
+In contrast, the X-T20 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X-T20 was succeeded by the Fujifilm X-T100.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what is the bottom line?
 Is the Canon 90D better than the Fujifilm X-T20 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.